UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Ping for Smart Homes

-Your smart home relies on snappy, instant communication between various sensors, hubs, and cloud servers.
-Smart home latency can cause a frustrating delay between a motion sensor triggering in your hallway and your smartphone receiving the push notification.
+Your smart home relies on snappy, instant communication between various sensors, local hubs, and cloud servers.
+Smart home latency can cause a deeply frustrating delay between a motion sensor triggering in your hallway and your smartphone actually receiving the push notification.
 If you have a smart video doorbell, high ping might mean the delivery driver has already dropped the package and is walking back to their truck by the time you can finally say “hello” through the two-way audio app.

 5 Ways to Lower Your Ping and Reduce Lag